-Term Marine Licence A permit of consent to carry on/out a licens responsible for marine licensing in English Ireland offshore areas.
-Marine Conservation Zone (MCZ) A type of marine nature reserve in UK wate aim to protect nationally important, rare or designated anywhere in English or Welsh t Marine Management Organisation (MMO) Organisation with the responsibility for imp Marine Policy Statement (MPS) The primary framework for UK marine polic decisions affecting the UK marine environm National Planning Policy Framework (NPPF) A set of national planning policies for Engla the assessment of planning applications fo Preliminary Environmental Information (PEI) The EIA Regulations require PEI to be prov NSIPs.
-This Preliminary Environmental Info Three.
-Renewable Energy Strategy (RES) Published in 2009 and sets out the path by energy consumption from renewable source Renewable Energy Zone (REZ) A zone established under the Energy Act 2 broadly matches the UK EEZ in which the renewable technologies.
-Regional Planning Policy (RPP) RPP and associated RSS are documents Regional Spatial Strategy (RSS) level plans that are used to inform local pla Strategic Environmental Assessment (SEA) The systematic decision support process, aspects are considered effectively in policy Statement of Community Consultation (SoCC) A document describing how the project pro project proposals.
+Term Definition Marine Licence A permit of consent to carry on/out a licensable activity within inshore and offshore areas.
+The MMO is responsible for marine licensing in English inshore and offshore areas and for Welsh and Northern Ireland offshore areas.
+Marine Management Organisation (MMO) Organisation with the responsibility for implementing the requirements of the MCAA 2009.
+Marine Policy Statement (MPS) The primary framework for UK marine policy, preparing Marine Plans and for making planning decisions affecting the UK marine environment.
+National Planning Policy Framework (NPPF) A set of national planning policies for England, providing guidance to Local Authorities and others in the assessment of planning applications for development.
+Preliminary Environmental Information (PEI) The 2009 EIA Regulations (as amended) require PEI to be provided for public consultation by those seeking a DCO for NSIPs.
+The Preliminary Environmental Information Report (PEIR) constituted the PEI for Hornsea Three.
+Renewable Energy Strategy (RES) Published in 2009 and sets out the path by which the UK can meet the legally-binding target of 15% energy consumption from renewable sources by 2020.
+Renewable Energy Zone (REZ) A zone established under the Energy Act 2004 which is beyond the limits of the UK territorial sea, but broadly matches the UK EEZ in which the UK can exercise rights over the production of energy from renewable technologies.
+Regional Planning Policy (RPP) RPP and associated RSS are documents produced at a regional level containing policies and Regional Spatial Strategy (RSS) strategic level plans that are used to inform local planning documents within that region.
+Strategic Environmental Assessment (SEA) The systematic decision support process, aiming to ensure that environmental and other sustainability aspects are considered effectively in policy, planning and programme making.
+Statement of Community Consultation (SoCC) A document describing how the project promoter intends to consult the local community about the project proposals.